Service-Design-Studio/1d-final-project-summer-2024-sds-2024-team-05/README.md

 - Manual input for assessing Patients uploaded videos
 - Admin Dashboard Management System
   - Sorting based on different columns
-  - Search functionality for patient name
+  - Search functionality for patient or next-of-kin name
   -  Colour coded statuses for next action required
 - Self-built calendar
-  - Schedule Meetings (house visit appointments) with Patient and Users (Patient's Next of Kin)
+  - Schedule Meetings (house visit appointments) with Patient and Users (Patient's Next of Kin) or for Internal Use (No association with Patients or Users)
-  - Toggle monthly or weekly view of calendar to see all scheduled meetings with different patients
+  - Toggle monthly or weekly view of calendar to see all scheduled meetings with details of attached patient (if applicable)
 - Automated Email Notifications sent to User for Meeting Management (upon creating, rescheduling, and cancelling meetings)

 ## Overview